Do I have to live on campus?

 Yes, decorations on the walls make your room look more like home, but we ask for your cooperation in following the building procedures when decorating your room.
 Failure to adhere to these procedures may result in damage charges.

 If you bring a refrigerator, it cannot exceed a maximum size of 4 cubic feet and must be UL approved, hermetically sealed, and have a drawing power of less than 4/10 amp when running.

 Communication between prospective roommates regarding accessories can be valuable for exploring preference and interests.

 When space permits, rooms are available to seniors only.
-The Residence Life Office reserves the right to cancel single rooms when necessary.
+The Office of Residence Life reserves the right to cancel single rooms when necessary.